 What was it like to go to school in Ancient Greece?
 Appreciate the role of education in the lives of the Ancient Greeks.
 Learn about their school days, as well as some of the great thinkers of this period!

-This Topic is written for Key Stage 1.
+This Topic is written for Upper Key Stage 2.
 If you want to use this Topic for a different Key Stage, you will need to consider how to adapt the outcomes, content, delivery methods, resources and differentiation, as well as the relevant National Curriculum objectives.

 Discover what school was like for rich boys in Ancient Greece and what home education might have been like for girls; role-play a boy’s life in school; make an abacus; learn to weave, in the same way that the girls learnt from their mothers.